terraform-google-modules/terraform-google-kubernetes-engine/modules/private-cluster/README.md

 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure

-## Upgrade to v3.0.0

-v3.0.0 is a breaking release.
-Refer to the
-[Upgrading to v3.0 guide][upgrading-to-v3.0] for details.

-## Upgrade to v2.0.0

-v2.0.0 is a breaking release.
-Refer to the
-[Upgrading to v2.0 guide][upgrading-to-v2.0] for details.

-## Upgrade to v1.0.0

-Version 1.0.0 of this module introduces a breaking change: adding the `disable-legacy-endpoints` metadata field to all node pools.
-This metadata is required by GKE and [determines whether the `/0.1/` and `/v1beta1/` paths are available in the nodes' metadata server](https://cloud.google.com/kubernetes-engine/docs/how-to/protecting-cluster-metadata#disable-legacy-apis).
-If your applications do not require access to the node's metadata server, you can leave the default value of `true` provided by the module.
-If your applications require access to the metadata server, be sure to read the linked documentation to see if you need to set the value for this field to `false` to allow your applications access to the above metadata server paths.

-In either case, upgrading to module version `v1.0.0` will trigger a recreation of all node pools in the cluster.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs